Parks Canada's infrastructure program

 Projects at Fort Rodd Hill and Fisgard Lighthouse National Historic Sites

-This project restores many of Fort Rodd Hill’s concrete walls and buildings that are currently closed to visitors.
-Years of water infiltration and long-term exposure to the marine environment has put these structures at risk of becoming unsafe and permanently lost.
+Years of water infiltration and long-term exposure to the marine environment put many of Fort Rodd Hill’s concrete walls and buildings at risk of becoming unsafe and permanently lost.
 Many of these structures date back to the late 1800s and represent some of the only intact coastal fortifications from this time period remaining in Canada.
-Restoration work will help preserve the Lower Battery Casemate Barracks, the Lower Battery Canteen, and the Upper Battery Fortifications for future generations to learn about and enjoy.
-Visitors may find some areas temporarily closed to the public while work is underway.
-There is still a lot to see and do at the fort and visitors will be able to return to enjoy new exhibits and experiences when the work is completed.
+The recently completed restoration work will help preserve the Lower Battery Casemate Barracks, the Lower Battery Canteen, and the Upper Battery Fortifications for future generations to learn about and enjoy.

 Exterior lighting at Fort Rodd Hill and Fisgard Lighthouse